stefperf/selfreferential-logical-puzzles/README.md

 --------------------
 - Logical representation and brute-force solution for logical puzzles made up of collectively self-referential questions, as in the below example.
 - Developed in Python 3.9.1.
-- TO DO: the additional functionality of automatically creating such puzzles.
+- TO DO: build the additional functionality of automatically creating such puzzles.

 ACKNOWLEDGEMENTS: